 These categories, created by Sunny Schlenger are.

-- The Hopper, which is someone who likes to have lots of irons in the fire but frequently jumps from task to task, running the danger of not completing any of them.
+- The Hopper is someone who likes to have lots of irons in the fire but frequently jumps from task to task, running the danger of not completing any of them.

 - A Perfectionist Plus person thinks they can do anything but get so involved with doing things right that they have trouble finishing, and are usually not satisfied with the results.